AY2425S2-CS2103T-T14-3/tp/docs/DeveloperGuide.md

   Use case ends.

 * 1b.
-User enters an invalid command, such as `/list`.
+User enters an invalid command.
     * 1b1.
 System shows an error message.

   Use case ends.